opendocsg/slw-judgments-backfill/2003_SGHC_160/report.md

 _Pritam remained liable for abetment even though Sukdev was given a discharge not amounting to an acquittal_

 39     In his submissions, Pritam called it “remarkable” that he was charged for abetting Sukdev in employing Sundram, even though Sukdev was given a discharge not amounting to an acquittal.
 There was no merit to this assertion.
-There is no need for the principal to have been convicted prior to the abettor in order that the latter may be found liable for aiding him: _Ong Ah Yeo Yenna v PP_ [1993] 2 SLR 73.
-After all, the verdicts against an abettor and his principal are not interdependent – the conviction of either party turns on the evidence against him, which may be different from that admitted against the other party: see _Govindarajulu and another v PP_ [1994] 2 SLR 838.
+There is no need for the principal to have been convicted prior to the abettor in order that the latter may be found liable for aiding him: _Ong Ah Yeo Yenna v PP_ <span class="citation">[1993] 2 SLR 73</span>.
+After all, the verdicts against an abettor and his principal are not interdependent – the conviction of either party turns on the evidence against him, which may be different from that admitted against the other party: see _Govindarajulu and another v PP_ <span class="citation">[1994] 2 SLR 838</span>.

 **The sentence was not manifestly excessive**

 40     There was no reason to disturb the sentence imposed by the judge.
-The benchmark sentence for cases which go to trial under s 57 of the Immigration Act has been set at 12 months: _Soh Lip Hwa v PP_ [2001] 4 SLR 198.
+The benchmark sentence for cases which go to trial under s 57 of the Immigration Act has been set at 12 months: _Soh Lip Hwa v PP_ <span class="citation">[2001] 4 SLR 198</span>.
 The sentence for abetting an offence is the same as if the abettor was charged for the offence itself: s 109 of the Penal Code.

 41     Pritam had a previous conviction under s 57 of the Immigration Act, for which he was sentenced to eight months’ imprisonment.
 As a repeat offender, it could not be said that his sentence of 18 months (a mere six months above the benchmark) was manifestly excessive.